mgielda/repo-visualizer/README.md

 bun dev
 ```

+Now open `localhost:3000` in your browser.

 ## TODO

 * add back interactive capabilities mentioned in the original post
 * make it into a proper library - portable and working with any repo
 * add back ability to generate static SVG
 * modify the original action to use the library
+* improve argument parsing

 ## Inputs (from original action)

-Please note these inputs do not work in the standalone version (yet).
+Please note these inputs may not work in the standalone version as they have not been tested.
+There is no reporting of wrong arguments etc.

 ### `output_file`